 Oh well, back to the drawing board tomorrow...

+I'm sorry for the crooked picture!
+It looks a bit skewed...but I think you probably get the right idea.
 Fall is one of my favorite seasons -- at least it is in the top four ; ) This stamp by I Brake for Stamps was just made for fall colors, and since I didn't stamp much in November, I am catching up!
 The technique used on this card is Pastel Detailing from the December issue of the Technique Junkie Newsletter.
 Although the technique works best on highly detailed stamps, I love the way the color was so easy to apply using the technique.
 I really like the subtle shading!

 This was the first time I tried the jumbo eyelets from Stampin' Up!, too.
 I still don't have the settings down for setting them with my Crop-a-Dile, and really struggled putting them in.
 I need to play with these more!